 We’ll use Martha’s self-directed IRA as a case study.
-Here’s how to avoiding taxes, legally!
+Here’s to avoiding taxes, legally!

 First, an Overview of Equities and Your IRA

 Yes, I’m a real estate guy.
-I wholeheartedly believe in the power of rental properties to create passive income.
-But that doesn’t mean I don’t like equities.
+I wholeheartedly believe in the power of real estate investments to create passive income.
+But that doesn’t mean I don’t invest in equities too.

 Not long ago, we covered a study comparing the returns of rental properties, equities, and bonds over the last 145 years.
 Rental properties had the lowest risk and highest returns, but equities were a close second for returns.

 One of the ways to reduce sequence risk is to move money out of equities and into a more stable and predictable investment.
-Most people jump straight to bonds, but bonds offer terrible returns in today’s modern economy.
+Most people jump straight to bonds, but bonds have produced terrible returns in the 21st Century.
 Instead consider an alternative investment.

 Like, say, rental properties!